aws-samples/aws-genomics-workflows/doc/cromwell-vpc.md

 ## Step 4.
 Creating a VPC for Cromwell

-While you can use an existing VPC to implement a Cromwell deployment, this tutorial assumes that you have a clean environment and VPC with public and private subnets.
+While you can use an existing VPC to implement a Cromwell deployment, we strongly recommend utilizing a VPC with private subnets for the AWS Batch instances.
+Doing so will effectively restrict access to the instances from the internet, and help meet security and compliance requirements, such as [dbGaP](http://j.mp/aws-dbgap).

 We recommend the use of the AWS Quickstart reference deployment for a [Modular and Scalable VPC Architecture](https://aws.amazon.com/quickstart/architecture/vpc/).
 This Quick Start provides a networking foundation for AWS Cloud infrastructures.
 It deploys an Amazon Virtual Private Cloud (Amazon VPC) according to AWS best practices and guidelines.

 The Amazon VPC reference architecture includes public and private subnets.
 The first set of private subnets share the default network access control list (ACL) from the Amazon VPC, and a second, optional set of private subnets include dedicated custom network ACLs per subnet.
 The Quick Start divides the Amazon VPC address space in a predictable manner across multiple Availability Zones, and deploys either NAT instances or NAT gateways, depending on the AWS Region you deploy the Quick Start in.